 Governmental funds are those through which most functions of the District are financed.
 The District's expendable financial resources (except those accounted for in Proprietary Funds) are accounted for through Governmental Funds.
 The measurement focus is based upon determination of changes in the financial position rather than upon net income determination.
 Governmental funds focus on the sources, uses and balances of current financial resources.
 Expendable assets are assigned to the various governmental funds according to the purposes for which they may or must be used.
 Current liabilities are assigned to the fund from which they will be paid.
-The difference between governmental fund assets and liabilities is reported as fund balance.
-The following are the District's governmental funds, each of which the District considers to be a major fund:
+The difference between governmental funds, each of which the District considers to be a major fund: